 There is absolutely no doubt that direct access to government’s financial services will eliminate pilferage and lead to positive spin-offs that will set the whole of Indian economy to a growth trajectory.

-What are the possible negative aspects of Jan Dhan Yojana?
+What are the possible negative aspects ?

 - Overdraft facilities are not readily available to everyone.
 Banks have their own guidelines and the account holders need to adhere to the same.
 Overdraft facilities are provided depending on the transaction history of the account.